Masters 2024 tee times: Full first round groupings and UK start times at Augusta National | golf news - ExBulletin

 Sky Sports Golf will show extended build-up content and occasional live updates from the course over the weekend before the global broadcast period begins at 8pm for the third round and 7pm for the final day, via the red button.
 Early action is available throughout.

 Who will win the Masters?
-It will be broadcast live exclusively on Sky Sports from April 11th to 14th.
+Watch exclusive live coverage on Sky Sports this week.
 The live broadcast of the special group will begin on Sky Sports Golf on Thursday, April 11th at 2pm.
 Stream the Masters and more golf with NOW.

 Advertising content | Stream Sky Sports now